 PIP Pretrial Conferences

-PIP Pretrial Conferences scheduled at 9:30 AM will be going forward telephonically.
+PIP Pretrial Conferences scheduled at 9:30 AM will be going forward remotely.
 All parties shall dial in using the ZOOM information provided via email.

 Note that multiple cases are scheduled for the same time; thus all parties are requested to dial in at the scheduled time to avoid interruptions, and mute all lines until your case is called.
 All cases will be called in numerical order by case number.